Lee-AnnC/True_Essence/README.md

 ```
 python3 app.py
 ```
+9. Remember to make migrations once and everytime changes are made to the main model.

-9. Remember to /load_categories to be able to see the product categories
+ 10. Remember to /loaddata categories first then loaddata products to be able to see the product categories

 ## Heroku Deployment